2018 GBE Course List

-Depending on their program, graduate students at Bentley University have a wide array of international experiences that are available to them.
+Depending on their program, graduate students at Bentley University have a wide array of availble international experiences.

 Students enrolled in the Bentley MBA engage in two international field based collaborations that focus on exploring complex business topics in real world settings.
 In accordance with the Innovation, Value, Environments, and Leadership themes, the cohort meets with members of organizations at host sites to address an issue — generally one for which an actionable solution does not exist.
-Past years' trips include visits to Ghana, France, Greece, South Africa, Turkey, and Atlanta, Georgia, to name a few!
+Past years' trips include visits to Ghana, France, Greece, South Africa, Turkey, Atlanta, Georgia, and San Antonio, Texas.

 Emerging Leaders and Professional MBA

 Graduate students enrolled in the Emerging Leaders MBA have a Global Business Experience (GBE) infused into their curriculum, while Professional MBA students have the option to apply for a GBE.

 Global Business Experiences

 We proudly offer Global Business Experiences, intensive, 3-credit education abroad experiences during semester breaks.
 GBE courses are open exclusively to graduate students, who can use these courses as electives toward their graduate degree at Bentley.
 GBE students will travel with a Bentley professor on an immersive learning experience in a region of the world where the professor has expertise.
 GBE programs offer students the opportunity to combine cultural activities with business, NGO, or other relevant site visits.
 Students have the advantage of meeting contacts at overseas organizations they would not likely encounter as a tourist, all while traveling with other Bentley students.

 Because GBEs take place during January break, Spring break, or in May after exams, graduate students can study abroad with minimal disruption to their personal, professional, and academic lives.